-Last year Woodbury Corporation, a real estate development firm in Utah, erected a digital billboard to promote their commercial properties.
-It immediately stirred controversy.
+Last year Woodbury Corporation, a real estate development firm in Utah, contracted with Compass Outdoor to erect, own and operate a digital billboard to promote Woodbury commercial properties.
+Unfortunately, light intruding into the neighboring subdivision from the display was too bright for its residents.

 According to CBS affiliate KUTV, the brightness of the display, particularly at night, was so bothersome to the neighborhood that some people started selling their homes to escape it.
 “It’s like I moved to Vegas” said homeowner Chris Booth.